Canon G1 X Mark III vs R5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R5 is considerably larger (51 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the Canon R5 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the R5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

-Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the Canon R5 can take 320 images on a single charge of its LP-E6NH power pack.
-The power pack in the Canon R5 can be charged via the USB port, which can be very convenient when travelling.
+Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the R5 can take 320 images on a single charge of its LP-E6NH power pack.
+The power pack in the R5 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon G1 X Mark III||115 mm||78 mm||51 mm||399 g||200||Y||Oct 2017||1,299|

 |2.||Canon R5||138 mm||98 mm||88 mm||738 g||320||Y||Jul 2020||3,899|